-If you and your family are planning to up sticks and pursue a whole new life, this could be the perfect year to do it.
-As the COVID-19 pandemic recedes in many countries, workers are finding new opportunities popping up around the world.
-Furthermore, with the cost of living down slightly, cities in the Americas, Africa and Eastern European are more affordable than ever, according to the BBC.
-Here we list 5 best countries in the world to live and work abroad.
+So what exactly are the best places to live in the world right now?
+Here we list the ten best countries in the world to live and work abroad in 2023.
 As with all things, make sure you do your research before agreeing to relocate, and read as much as you can about your intended destination.

-Quality of life in Switzerland:
+Quality of life in Switzerland

-With the 4th highest GDP of any country worldwide, many expatriates come to Switzerland for the high wages.
+With the 6th highest GDP of any country worldwide, many expatriates come to Switzerland for the high wages.
 However, those that do end up staying do so for other reasons.
 Namely the fresh alpine air, high-end luxuries, the abundance of winter activities, first-class transport connections and much, much more.

-Healthcare in Switzerland:
+Healthcare in Switzerland

-Education in Switzerland:
+Education in Switzerland

 Admittedly, Switzerland is not highly ranked for state education, faring well for mathematics but languishing in mid-table for science and reading.
 For this reason, you may want to consider one of the 44 schools which are part of the Swiss Group of International Schools.